flippbit/gogofiles/README.md

 ## About

-This is an **unofficial Wails desktop app template** featuring a modern stack:
+**A modern Wails desktop app template** featuring a modern stack:
 - **React** for UI
 - **TypeScript** for type safety
 - **Shadcn UI** for accessible, themeable components
 - **Biome** for code formatting and linting
+- **Wails** for desktop app development
+- **Go** for backend

 Wails is a framework for building desktop applications using Go for the backend and modern web technologies for the frontend.
 It enables you to create fast, native-feeling desktop apps with a seamless bridge between Go and JavaScript/TypeScript.
+Check official docs for more info: https://wails.io/docs/introduction

 You can configure the project by editing `wails.json`.
 More information about the project settings can be found
 here: https://wails.io/docs/reference/project-config